barakharyati/openSSL_FIPS_Builder/readme.md

-# OpenSSL App with FIPS Provider
+# OpenSSL FIPS App builder

 This script manages the setup and compilation process for building an OpenSSL application with FIPS (Federal Information Processing Standards) provider support inside a Docker environment.
 It compiles the FIPS module, configures OpenSSL to work in FIPS mode, and installs it on a separate Debian container.